-- Providing case-by-case immigration-related technical assistance to criminal defense counsel representing noncitizens in criminal proceedings;
+- Providing technical assistance to criminal defense counsel representing noncitizens in criminal proceedings;

-- Offering on-going training and education to criminal defenders, prosecutors, judges and other entities within the criminal justice system; and
+- Offering training and education on these immigration consequences to criminal defenders, prosecutors, judges, and other relevant entities; and